KMRH47/BTQuickie/README.md

 **Windows + K** no longer enables you to connect to your favorite BT devices with ease...
 But this mini-app aims to solve the problem!

-## Current Behavior

-* Opens minmized in tray
-* Always minimizes to tray when clicking '_'
-* Click the primary mouse button on the tray icon for a quick overview of devices
-* Automatically returns to tray if focus is lost
-* Close application by clicking the X like you normally would
-* No context menu when secondary-clicking the tray icon

 ## Current Flaws

 * Disconnect doesn't work properly